sheifg/netflix-survey-form/README.md

 ### **Project description:**

-The task is to create a netflix survey form within HTML and CSS.
+The task of this coding is to create a netflix survey form within HTML and CSS.

 ### **Project objectives:**